This page may contain affiliate links, see our disclaimer here.

 The catamaran service makes it possible to visit Santorini for the day from Heraklion in Crete.

 Many ferry companies in Greece tend not to publish information on the web ahead of time.
-For this reason, it is really best to book via a travel agent from your home town, or if in Crete, via our recommended travel agent, Vai Travel, or the shipping agents, Paleologos SA.
-Details for both are below.
+For this reason, it is sometimes best to book via a travel agent from your home town, or if you are already in Crete, via Vai Travel, or the shipping agents, Paleologos SA in Heraklion.
+Details for ticket purchase are below:

 |Vai Travel||10, Chandakos St, Heraklion, Crete||2810 222044|